-In terms of this series on worship, what is significant is that Timothy too "made the good confession in the presence of many witnesses" (1 Tim.6.12).
-Some have suggested that the reference here is Timothy's general witness to Jesus - but the past tense (a Greek aorist) Paul used suggests that he had in mind a particular occasion.
-Others have suggested that the reference is to Timothy's 'ordination', but there is no evidence that at that time the 'ordinand' had to make a solemn confession of faith in Jesus.
-Yet another suggestion is that the reference is to
+Furthermore, Timothy "made the good confession in the presence of many witnesses" (1 Tim.6.12).
+Some have suggested that the reference here is Timothy's general witness to Jesus $^{33}$ - but the past tense (Greek aorist) Paul used suggests that he had in mind a particular occasion.
+Others have suggested that the reference is to Timothy's 'ordination', $^{34}$ - but there is no evidence that at